isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-can-bed-bugs-live-in-carpet.markdown

 in its entire life of 2 to 6 months.
 Bed bugs only move out to while looking for human blood meal or mate, after which the return.
 If you look under your bed bug-infested carpet, you will notice clusters of eggs, nymphs, or adult bed bugs crawling.
 NB:
-*Carpet in your bedroom is a classic bed bugs hideout  this will house thousands of them from where they lay eggs, reproduce, spread, and attack you while asleep.Â *
+*Carpet in your bedroom is a classic bed bugs hideout  this will house thousands of them from where they lay eggs, reproduce, spread, and attack you while asleep. *
 ## How bed bugs infest your Carpets.
 Your carpets can get infested with bed bugs in the following ways.
 Here're the main [causes of bed bug infestation](https://pestpolicy.com/what-causes-bed-bugs/)